ssvlabs/based-applications/doc/bapp_onboarding.md

 )
 ```
 - `tokens`: List of tokens to obligate to the bApp.
 - `obligationPercentages`: The proportion of each token's balance to commit to the bApp.
+Though it's encoded as a uint32, its first two digits represent decimal places of a percentage value.
+For example, a stored value of 5000 corresponds to 50.00%.
 - `data`: An extra optional field for off-chain information required by the bApp for participation.

 For example, if `tokens = [SSV]` and `obligationPercentages = [50%]`, then 50% of the strategy's `SSV` balance will be obligated to the bApp.